 The Holmön Song Festival

-The Holmön Song Festival will celebrate its 20th anniversary in 2014 – the same year as Umeå will be crowned the European Capital of Culture.
-Established in 1994, the festival is hosted on Holmön Island, 10 kilometres (6 miles) from the mainland.
+The Holmön Song Festival established in 1994, the festival is hosted on Holmön Island, 10 kilometres (6 miles) from the mainland.
 The island has around 70 permanent residents, but in the summertime its population increases ten-fold thanks to the many summer visitors.

 The island was its own municipality until 1974, but now belongs to Umeå Municipality.
 Visitors find the village of Holmön peaceful and quiet; a place where time seems to have stood still since the early '50s.
 This wonderful location adds a magical touch to the festival.